Body Presencing Hologram

 The Present: From Depression to Perspective

-When we feel depressed we are engaged in an active process of holding in our feelings and not allowing ourselves to feel our anger and resentment.
+When we feel depressed, we are engaged in an active process of holding in our feelings and not allowing ourselves to feel our anger and resentment.
 We are stuck in the past of the trauma.
-This energy doesn’t allow us to see that we are reacting to our perceived ideas of what others are thinking and feeling.
-As we can step away from the trauma which still lives in us and see ourselves as separate from others, we can own our feelings; which also means learning our feelings will not kill us.
+This energy does not allow us to see that we are reacting to our perceived ideas of what others think and feel.
+As we can step away from the trauma that still lives in us and see ourselves as separate from others, we can own our feelings, which also means learning our feelings will not kill us.
 This shift in perspective gives us the inner freedom to begin to accept ourselves, our feelings, and others exactly as we all are.
 This is what is called being in the present.

 Click here for exercise on developing perspective